Al-1n/IBM_SpaceX_Capstone/README.md

 **How to use this project**

+The project includes a complete implementation of all the steps typically involved in a data analysis machine learning project (data mining, eda and preparation, model selection and fine-tuning).
+Each section can be used individually or together to build on the given analysis or as a starter for a new machine learning pipeline.

 Any environment that can load a python kernel and run jupyter notebooks such as *vs code*, *google collab* or *conda* can be used to run the code.

 **Contributors**

 The project workflow and most of the code in the project notebooks were authored by <a href="https://www.linkedin.com/in/joseph-s-50398b136/?utm_medium=Exinfluencer&utm_source=Exinfluencer&utm_content=000026UJ&utm_term=10006555&utm_id=NA-SkillsNetwork-Channel-SkillsNetworkCoursesIBMDS0321ENSkillsNetwork26802033-2021-01-01">Joseph Santarcangelo</a>, <a href="https://www.linkedin.com/in/yan-luo-96288783/?utm_medium=Exinfluencer&utm_source=Exinfluencer&utm_content=000026UJ&utm_term=10006555&utm_id=NA-SkillsNetwork-Channel-SkillsNetworkCoursesIBMDS0321ENSkillsNetwork26802033-2021-01-01">Yan Luo</a>, <a href="https://www.linkedin.com/in/nayefaboutayoun/?utm_medium=Exinfluencer&utm_source=Exinfluencer&utm_content=000026UJ&utm_term=10006555&utm_id=NA-SkillsNetwork-Channel-SkillsNetworkCoursesIBMDS0321ENSkillsNetwork26802033-2021-01-01">Nayef Abou Tayoun</a>, and Lakshmi Holla for the IBM Data Science Certification Capstone Project.

 The project was organized into labs, with each lab corresponding to a step in a typical data science project lifecycle.
-The program participant was responsible for completing tasks, conducting analysis, and writing the final report.
+The program participant was responsible for completing tasks, conducting analysis, and creating a report.

 You can read my comprehensive 67-page project report, which combines both technical and non-technical styles to describe each project step and discuss numerous insights from the data analysis, by following this link: <a href="https://github.com/Al-1n/IBM_SpaceX_Capstone/blob/master/SpaceX_Final_Report.pdf">Full report</a>.